junebug12851/GameboyBoilerplateProj/README.md

 starter project your more than welcome to dive in and make whatever changes you want, it's your project after all - I just provide the boiler plate stuff.

+### Contributions Welcome and Encouraged

-I'm not the best developer in the world, not by a longshot lol, so I welcome any contributions.
-Just fork, make changes, and send a pull request.
+I'm not the best developer in the world, not by a longshot lol, so I welcome any contributions and hope this can really be expanded by others into a more unified and larger project with a lot of collaboration and ideas from others especially ^_^.
+Regardless just fork, make changes, and send a pull request if your interested or have something quick to add.

 ### What is this for?